Top 10 Ways to Enjoy the Water

 - Join in one of the largest fly fishing drifts in BC.
 Take part in the annual Kettle and River fishing drift, the second weekend of July

 - Fresh-water fishing is regulated in BC.
 You do require a fishing license

-- Catch and keep or catch and release regulations vary from spot to spot.
+- Catch and keep or catch and release regulations vary.
 Chat up the locals at local marinas or bait and tackle shops to learn which rules apply

 - You can get fishing tackle and live bait at the Christina Lake Marina and the Jewel Lake Resort.
 Another supplier is the Kingfisher Fly & Tackle Shop at Grand Fork’s Victorian Motel & RV Park.
 You can also get them at shops in Rock Creek, Midway, Greenwood and Grand Forks

 - Jewel Lake Resort also rents boats, canoes, and paddle boats

 - Launch your watercraft from boat accessible beaches, the Christina Lake Marina, and from the public boat launch at Jewel Lake